alkhimey/nihamkin.com/content/17-ada-bindings-for-x11.markdown

     :::shell
     gprbuild -P test.gpr

-And that is all it takes to use 20 years old software package.
+And that is all it takes to use 20 years old software package!